• Skip to primary navigation

 *Liquid Aminos: I use it in place of fish/oyster sauce in my Asian cooking.
 It tastes similar to Tamari, but perhaps teases out more of that umami flavor in Thai recipes without using fish/oyster sauce.

 **To Cook the Jasmine Rice for Four Cups: To a medium sauce pot, add 1 1/2 C water and 1 C (220g) Jasmine Rice with a pinch of salt.
-Bring to a boil, turn to low, lid and cook for 20 minutes.
+Bring to a boil, turn to low, lid and cook for 18-20 minutes or until tender.
 Remove from heat, fluff with a fork, and allow to sit, lid on for 10 minutes.
-Transfer to a covered container and refrigerate overnight.
-If cooking the same day, transfer rice to a sheet pan, spread into one layer and place in refrigerator for at least few hours to cool and dry out.
+Transfer to the refrigerator in a storage container.
+Allow to cool completely, then cover with a lid.
+If cooking the same day, transfer rice to a sheet pan, spread into one layer and place in refrigerator for at least few hours to cool completely and dry out.

 Nutrition is provided as a courtesy and is an estimate.
 If this information is important to you, please have it verified independently.